0xNuno/old-twitter-zharta/README.md

 ## About

 Don't like the Twitter rebrand to x.com?
+Neither did [Cygar](https://twitter.com/0xCygaar), neither me!

-Neither did Cygar and Me, so I've update his model into a good branding for twitter!
+So I've update his model into a proper value accruing logo!

 ## Installation